breatheco-de/content/src/content/lesson/the-command-line-the-terminal.md

 ## Editing Files in the Terminal:

 This is one of the things that you cannot avoid doing in the terminal.
 As a developer, you will have to edit files in the terminal more often than you think.
-That’s why you’d better be prepared to use either the [VI Application or the Nano Application.](https://askubuntu.com/questions/726669/difference-between-nano-and-vim)  We will talk about Nano and its commands (yes, here the text editor opens inside the command line and runs using commands).
+That’s why you’d better be prepared to use either the [VIM Application or the Nano Application.](https://askubuntu.com/questions/726669/difference-between-nano-and-vim)  We will talk about Nano and its commands (yes, here the text editor opens inside the command line and runs using commands).

 ### The nano command